Proportional Fairness in Federated Learning: Broader Impact Statement

 \subsubsection{Acknowledgments}

 We thank the reviewers and the action editor for constructive comments that largely improved our draft.
-GZ would like to thank Changjian Shui for his constructive feedback on an earlier draft.
+GZ would like to thank Changjian Shui for his constructive feedback on an earlier draft, and Mahdi Beitollahi for pointing out typos.
 YY is supported by NSERC and WHJIL.